Skip to content

 • Delivery daemon: startDeliveryDetached / ensureDelivery (lib/delivery-proc.ts) re-execs cotal deliver detached with a pre-minted scoped delivery.creds (auth mode only, the durable backstop; open mode has none).
 Writes .cotal/delivery.pid and .cotal/delivery.log.

 • Manager: startManagerDetached / ensureManager (lib/manager-proc.ts) re-execs cotal supervise detached (pty runtime); it answers the control plane (cotal_spawn / cotal_despawn / cotal_persona).
-Writes .cotal/manager.pid and .cotal/manager.log; managerUp() checks pid liveness for setup’s status card.
+Writes .cotal/manager.log; managerUp() checks the pid record for setup’s status card.
+The manager itself writes .cotal/manager.pid, so a supervisor started by a container entrypoint, by cron, or by hand is recorded the same way a detached cotal up is.
+Readers verify the recorded pid is alive and is a supervisor before trusting it (Config).

 The web dashboard is not part of cotal up.
-It ships as the cotal-web extension. cotal setup installs it automatically by reusing the same path as cotal ext add cotal-web (best-effort; failed install leaves the manual retry command).
-Start it with cotal web (re-execs the CLI detached; .cotal/web.pid / .cotal/web.log), addressed as http://cotal.localhost:7799 (binds loopback; *.localhost resolves in Chrome/Firefox/Edge, Safari may need plain 127.0.0.1). webUp() probes the port for setup’s status card.
+It ships inside cotal-ai as the @cotal-ai/web extension and is seeded automatically by the boot reconcile — the same durable, version-locked path as the built-in connectors (SEEDED_EXTENSIONS) — so it always matches the CLI version and needs no separate install.
+Start it with cotal web; it records .cotal/web.pid, self-registers that process with down, and is addressed as http://cotal.localhost:7799 (binds loopback; *.localhost resolves in Chrome/Firefox/Edge, Safari may need plain 127.0.0.1). webUp() probes the port for setup’s status card.

 All re-execs resolve this CLI via selfArgv() / selfCotal() (lib/self-exec.ts) = [node, ...loaderFlags, entry] (tsx loader in dev, compiled JS in prod), so they never need cotal on PATH; the stack comes up identically via npx, npm i -g, and a dev clone.